 We are going to start by chopping everything up.
 Just be sure to keep it all separated.
 Your chicken, onion, and apple all need to be cut up in whatever size you please.
 I like to keep mine a bit small so it’s easy to eat.
 You’ll want to dice your onion a little thicker to keep them from burning or sticking to the pan.
 Aim for 1/8 inch thick.
 Also, if you have more time and patience than I have, you can get to mincing the garlic clove and fresh ginger – to make it easier and faster, buy garlic and ginger that is already minced or packaged as a paste.

 Once all your bits are chopped nicely, throw that chicken in the pan.
-I add 2 Tbsp of water to keep them from forming a permanent bond to the pan.
-If your diet allows, you can use a bit of olive or coconut oil instead which should be heated before adding the chicken.
-Oil will work better, but since this recipe is intended to be HCG friendly, I use water.
+Add 2 Tbsp of olive or avocado oil and warm it up before adding the chicken.
 Cook the chicken on a medium-high heat, then set it aside.

-If you used oil, you can use the same oil for the onions.
-If you used water, you are going to want to give your pan a quick rinse and add a little fresh water, about 2 Tbsp again.
+You can use the same oil for the onions or replace with 2 Tbsp of fresh oil.
 Sauté the onions to caramelize them.
 If you have the time, change your heat to medium – your onions will take longer but you will get a better result.
 No matter how you get there, you’re looking for your onions to be soft and medium brown.

 Mix in your garlic and ginger.
 Cook for one minute, or until fragrant.
 Next, add the chicken and 2 cups of water.
 Turn the heat up to high and bring that baby to a boil.
 Once she is a boil’n, turn the heat back down to a simmer and add the apples.
 Cover the pot with a lid and let it simmer for 25-30 minutes, but don’t forget to stir occasionally.